 Rightboro is an affluent town in the suburbs of Boston with approximately 4,000 students in four elementary schools, a middle school, and a high school.
 The Rightboro School Board received approval for state matching funds three years ago to build a new, state-of-the-art high school facility.
-The new building will open this September, and it has excellent, high-speed, redundant connections to the Internet and wireless access that reaches every classroom and study space.
+The new building will open this September, and it has excellent, high-speed, redundant connections to the Internet and wireless access which reaches every classroom and study space.
 Rightboro believes that every student should be able to advance through the academic curriculum at their own pace, and that they should be able to specialize in particular fields during high school.
-Rightboro's new high school provides a laptop for each student, and the core curriculum in English, Math, and Science is available for students online.
-Students spend much of their time working independently on learning modules and assignments.
-Each student has their own cubicle space for independent work, and they proceed at their own pace.
-In the core courses, the primary role for teachers is to evaluate student data from these assignments and identify students who need additional support, such as small group instruction or one-on-one tutoring.
+Rightboro's new high school provides an iPad pro and keyboard for each student, and the core curriculum in English, Math, and Science is available for students online.
+Students spend much of their time working independently on learning modules and assignments-each student has their own cubicle space for independent work, and they proceed at their own pace.
+In the core courses, the primary role for teachers is to evaluate student data from these assignments and identify students who need additional support: such as small group instruction or one-on-one tutoring.
 In the upper grades, students are encouraged to take online courses through partnerships with local community colleges to begin earning college credit.
-When certain courses that fulfill their interests, and faculty work with students to help them earn credit for these courses through an "Independent Study" program overseen by faculty mentors.
-Rightboro judges the success of their program by evaluating the number of students who can enter college with advanced standing to either graduate earlier or pursue more advanced specializations.
+When certain courses are not available, students are encouraged to find MOOCs or other open online courses that fulfill their interests, and faculty work with students to all students to earn credit for these courses through an "Independent Study" program overseen by faculty mentors.
+Rightboro judges the success of their program by evaluating the number of students who can enter college with advanced standing, to graduate earlier or pursue more advanced specializations.